Mind map. This article is about the diagram.

-Recently I had the opportunity to read a fantastic book on habits and how they really work backed with some scientific research.
 What really stood out how the author was able to break down habits into different components that would make it much easier to adapt new habits and change old ones.
-How to Build New Habits with Mind Maps and Mindmapping
+With help of mind maps building new habits has become even easier.
+Here’s how.
+Quick Summary.
+Information aesthetics - Data Visualization & Information Design.

+Make a Mind Map to Keep on Top of Everything in Your Life.
+Create a Change Map So You Don't Forget to Adapt to New Circumstances.
+Information design.
 Information design is the practice of presenting information in a way that fosters efficient and effective understanding of it.

 This is becoming known as the process of "Visual Thinking".
 I use visual metaphors and storytelling to do this.
 My style of visual thinking is immediately recognizable and has helped me build a strong following of influential professionals who use my visuals in their own presentations and documents.
 A comprehensive archive of my visuals can be found on Flickr (please credit if you use them) and if you are interested in Visual Thinking as a discipline, you can visit VizThink for additional resources.